zhenglena/bd-streams-product-page/src/com/amazon/ata/streams/product/README.md

 ```

 ## Phase 0: Tee Up
-Run the `streams-classroom-productpage` RDE workflow to verify everything builds and passes tests.
+Run the `ProductPageTest` to verify everything builds and passes tests.

 ## Phase 1: The drive

 Convert the `getFirstBuyingOption()` method in `ProductPage` to use streams.

-After converting the method, run the `streams-classroom-productpage` workflow or the `ProductPageTest` test class
+After converting the method, run the `ProductPageTest` test class
 to ensure that you haven't missed any functionality.

 ## Phase 2: The approach